dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Liberty consists in the power of doing that which is permitted by the law.
+  It is astonishing what an effort it seems to be for many people to put their brains definitely and systematically to work.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1034 days)
+## 🌟 Experiences (1035 days)

 ### 🧮 Programming languages